My Guide To Scotland

 You know it’s Summer when:

-it never gets dark – apart from when it’s night time.
+It never gets dark – apart from when it’s night-time.

 Outdoor pursuits such as cycling become extremely popular in the summer months in Scotland

-Get over those language difficulties:
+Overcome those language difficulties:

 If someone offers you a Glasgow Kiss, always refuse.